sshaizkhan/composite_ws/README.md

 Alternatively try to use this [link](https://registrationcenter.intel.com/en/products/postregistration/?sn=N2R2-4JNSSRNK&Sequence=2811162&encema=Wg/bUFJY2qspv9ef8QA1f/5nHuN+p/CyonGMjLT2nvOwcKXymcD+dWF8XDi6H++TyjHdL2SNzEo=&dnld=t&pass=yes)

+If you want to avoid the hassle of making an account on Intel's website, then click the [link[(https://drive.google.com/drive/folders/1_wG-n7nX_Ribz_Bjuh5x9o1h_alulUeY?usp=sharing)] to download from Google Drive.

-**Note :** You'll have to create an intel account to be able to download the libraries
+**Note :** You'll have to create an intel account to be able to download the libraries.
+**Note :** The libraries provided in the Google Drive are property of Intel and the author has no rights over these libraries.
+They can only be used for academic purpose.

 3. Since you have cloned the project in your workspace, your nlopt might not work and might throw a catkin_make error of *linker script*.
 So to get rid of this issue, move to this path: - */home/user_PC_name/your_project_name/src/gen_utilities/libnlopt/install* and delete all files inside this folder.
 Now, clone the libnlopt library in any folder outside your project folder [libnlopt](https://github.com/stevengj/nlopt.git)